aws-samples/serverless-patterns/cdk-firehose-s3-transform-java/README.md

     ```
    Alternatively infrastructure/deploy.sh can be used to build and deploy the stack

-6. Note the outputs of CDK and copy the Kinesis Resource Name.
-Use the copied stream name in the producer.sh file which will be used in the next step to put records in to the stream created.

 ## How it works

 This KinesisFirehose-Lambda integration for transformation processing pattern makes use of the L2 contructs aws-kinesisfirehose-alpha [Solution construct](https://constructs.dev/packages/@aws-cdk/aws-kinesisfirehose-alpha/v/2.101.1-alpha.0?lang=java) to create the infrastructure.